nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint.md

 ```

-The top level properties "`title`" and "`lastModified`" have the same value as the corresponding embedded properties "`dc:title`" and "`dc:modified`".
+The top level properties `title` and `lastModified` have the same value as the corresponding embedded properties `dc:title` and `dc:modified`.

 {{#> callout type='info' }}

-The blob data, instead of containing the raw data, contain a relative URL (relative to automation service URL) that can be used to retrieve the real data of the blob (using a GET request on that URL).
+Blob data, instead of containing raw data, contain a relative URL that can be used to retrieve the real data of the blob (using a GET request on that URL).

 {{/callout}}

 ### Documents

-The documents JSON entity is a list of JSON document entities and have the entity type "`documents`".
-The documents in the list are containing only the required top level properties.
+The **documents** JSON entity is a list of JSON document entities and has the entity type `documents`.
+The documents in the list contain only the required top level properties.

 Example: